N Korea’s Kim orders legal supervision over economic plan

 He said punishment for those embroiled in alleged corruption, negligence and incompetence will likely be harsh.

 Kim’s Wednesday speech on the third day of the plenary session of the party’s Central Committee followed earlier secessions where he criticized government agencies for “passive and self-protecting tendencies.”
-State media said Kim also set forth unspecified future action to be taken by agencies responsible for external and South Korean affairs.
-He made no mention of the United States and the deadlocked nuclear diplomacy.
+Kim also set forth unspecified future action to be taken by agencies responsible for external and South Korean affairs.
+State media dispatches carrying Kim’s remarks have not mentioned the United States and deadlocked nuclear diplomacy.

 During January’s congress, Kim disclosed an array of sophisticated weapons under development and vowed to enlarge his nuclear arsenal to cope with what he called intensifying U.S. hostility.
 He said the fate of relations between North Korea and the U.S. depends on Washington.